marshallflax/vision/AWS_Developer.md

 ## Elastic Beanstalk (orchestration for environment creation, etc)

+- Alternative: CodeDeploy
+- Controlled by `appspec.yml`
+  - `files` -- list of source/destination pairs
+  - `hooks` -- `BeforeInstall`, `ApplicationStop`, etc
+    - List of tuples -- script `location`, `timeout`, `runas`
+- Targets:
+  - EC2 instances -- Requires CodeDeploy Agent (which is installed by Systems Manager and dependent upon Ruby)
+    - Depends upon each EC2 instance having a tag identifying its environment
+    - Q: Why isn't codedeploy-agent installable as a yum package???
+    - EC2 instances must have authorization to access deployment bundles in S3
+  - EC2 Autoscaling Groups -- Also requires CodeDeploy Agent
+    - In-place deployment
+    - Blue/Green -- new ASG created
+      - ELB mandatory
+      - Choose how long to retail old ASG (and EC2 instances thereof)
+  - Lambda functions
+    - Traffic shift integrated within SAM (Serverless Application Model) framework
+    - Simply changes the percentages for the PROD (or whatever) alias.
+      - `LambdaLinear10PercentEvery3Minutes`
+      - `LambdaLinear10PercentEvery10Minutes`
+      - `LambdaCanary10Percent5Minutes` (and then 100%)
+      - `LambdaCanary10Percent30Minutes` (and then 100%)
+      - `AllAtOnce`
+  - ECS Platform
+    - Only Blue/Green deployments; switch occurs in ALB
+    - `ECSLinear10PercentEvery3Minutes`
+    - `ECSLinear10PercentEvery10Minutes`
+    - `ECSCanary10Percent5Minutes` (and then 100%)
+    - `ECSCanary10Percent30Minutes` (and then 100%)
+    - `AllAtOnce`
+  - On-prem
+- Gradual deployment -- `AllAtOnce`, `HalfAtATime`, `OneAtATime`, BlueGreen or custom
+- Automated rollback
+  - Rollbacks are a _new_ deployment to a last known-good revision
 - Uses:
   - EC2 -- Scaled using ASG as usual
   - EIP (Elastic IP) -- Finally exposes <http://myap-$env.$suffix.$AZ.elasticbeanstalk.com>